 Cesar Chavez Navarrete, Ph.D. – Dr. Navarrete is Assistant Professor of Education at the New

 York Institute of Technology in Old Westbury, New York.
 His research interests include online learning, creative thinking, digital literacies, and game programming learning.
 He has served as a US Navy SEAL; worked in astronaut crew training at NASA; developed training for the US Department of Labor; and has taught students from kindergarten to doctorate level.
 He’s a Tai Chi instructor and enjoys backpacking, running, bicycling, swimming and skydiving.

-Robert Ochoa – Regional Manager at Coding with Kids – Robert has been instrumental in engaging Latino families in our programming thanks to his previous involvement with El Buen Samaritano.
+Robert Ochoa – Career and Technical Education teachers Austin ISD, focusing on robotics and college and career readiness – Robert has been instrumental in engaging LatinX families in our programming thanks to his previous involvement with El Buen Samaritano.

 Linda Amala Puckett –Linda is a marketing consultant and writer who has created successful campaigns across all media for clients in the financial services, healthcare, real estate, tourism, education and nonprofit sectors.
 Her creative work has won numerous ADDY awards and recognition by The Art Directors Club of New York.
 She agrees wholeheartedly with Richard Louv’s assessment that “the work of connecting children to nature is essentially a hopeful proposition.”